 I recently had the chance to visit the San Francisco Museum of Modern Art (SFMoMA).
-Seven floors of thought provoking and to be honest, meh (for me at least) moments.
+Seven floors of thought-provoking and to be honest, meh (for me at least) moments.
 I did not give myself anywhere near the time needed to really get the most out of the exhibits and would love to return one day to spend a whole day contemplating and questioning.
 Having said that, I enjoyed the chance to be inspired.

 It turned out that I spent far too long watching a video installation of Irish documentary photographer, Richard Mosse.
 His ‘Incoming’ project documented the migration of people across the Middle East and North Africa from 2014 - 2016.
-Video was shot using heat vision cameras which presents footage in ghostly greyscale.
-The result is to dehumanise subjects which hammers home the point of the exhibit.
+Video was shot using heat vision cameras which present footage in ghostly greyscale.
+The result is to dehumanise subjects which hammer home the point of the exhibit.
 I was transfixed, it was as gut-wrenching as voyeuristic and surely sometimes that’s the aim of art; to make one stop and question the world and one’s own understanding and values.
 With time quickly disappearing, I couldn’t watch Incoming all the way through, however, I’m not even sure I could have managed the full 52 minutes.
-It’s an epic three screen installation and I’d challenge anyone not to have an emotional reaction.
+It’s an epic three-screen installation and I’d challenge anyone not to have an emotional reaction.